How will private lessons benefit you?

 My studio is where you get the confidence to create, the skills to succeed, the power to perform.
 This is the no-judgment, all-joy zone where you kick it into high gear and level up as a, musician, collaborator, and human.
 (Because studying music is never just about the music, is it?)

 I teach to the whole person, and you will experience growth in your personal life as your musical life lessons carry through to other areas like academics, your social life, and your community.

 While I challenge and have high expectation of my students, I never force or belittle my students.
 I meet you where you’re at.
 We establish your goals, we find your strength and weaknesses, we develop a growth plan, and then watch the flute flourishing begin!

 Above all...we have FUN and we make music FUN!

-Drawing upon my fourteen years as a classroom music teacher, I use concepts from Orff and Kodály to incorporate what I call “creative play” into my private studio.
+Drawing upon my fifteen years as a classroom music teacher, I use concepts from Orff and Kodály to incorporate what I call “creative play” into my private studio.
 Students will experience fun rhythm games, solfege activities, and creative movement to help retain the concepts on which we will be focusing.
 As the students grow and mature, I introduce extended techniques like beat boxing, singing while playing, and multiphonics that students enjoy and walk away excited to incorporate into their playing.

 Every student is expected to provide their own flute and books/material needed for lessons.